Program length: 1 year

 The Audiology Externship is coordinated and taught by the clinical, scientific, and technical staffs of Mayo Clinic.
 Faculty members are chosen for their commitment to teaching, as well as their clinical practice and research.
 Many have published and lectured extensively and are highly regarded in their fields.

 The Division of Audiology includes 11 people; eight are audiologists:

-- Millicent Garry, M.S. (vestibular assessment, diagnostics, and cochlear implants)
+- Millicent Garry, M.A. (diagnostics and cochlear implants)

-- Sara Jagger, Au.D. (vestibular assessment, diagnostics, and tinnitus treatment)
+- Sara Jagger, Au.D. (vestibular assessment and diagnostics)

 - Courtney Luffler, Au.D. (hearing aids, diagnostics, and cochlear implants)

 - Terri Pratt, Au.D. (vestibular assessment, diagnostics, and cochlear implants)